willymcallister/willymcallister.github.io/_articles/source-transformation.md

 comments: true
 ---

+*Source transformation* is a way to simplify a circuit.
+You change a voltage source into a current source, or the other way around.
+The method is based on Thévenin's theorem and Norton's theorem.

 Two simple circuits have special names,

 The *Thévenin* form is a voltage source in series with a resistor.